ConwayDenisFEB14.pdf [CV, 234KB]

 Need access? - Contact us to arrange password access

-Denis can now be seen in the UK tour of Sam Yates’ Glengarry Glenn Ross
+Denis was last seen on stage in the UK tour of Sam Yates’ Glengarry Glenn Ross

 Recent theatre performances include The Lieutenant of Inishmore on the West End opposite Aidan Turner & Chasing Bono at the Soho Theatre.